 PP gathers information of all schools included under its Project Activity, with information related to whether the participating school is private or government, and whether it belongs to the Kampala Capital City Authority division.
 This ensures PP discloses any addition of government supported schools that can be properly accounted for in its effort to revitalize the global partnership for sustainable development.

-B.6.4 Summary of ex ante estimates
+B.6.4 Summary of ex ante estimates of each SDG Impact

 SDG 1: No Poverty